1 What is a brief? What should it contain?

-A design brief is a document that is written as a result of a client identifying a design or communication need.
+A brief is a document that is written as a result of a client identifying a design or communication need.
 It is a kind of check list that explains what the designer will do for his/her client.

-A design brief can be a formal checklist (as shown here), dot point, essay style, or in the form of a letter from client to designer.
+A brief can be a formal checklist (as shown here), dot point, essay style, or in the form of a letter from client to designer.
 In reality, a design brief may be only notes a designer writes down from a conversation with their client.

-The design brief will explain; the nature of the client, the product required, the target audience, defines the purpose, identifies the context in which it will be displayed or used, identifies limitations or expectations for the product, describes the approach to the design it should have, and describes the presentation format required.
+The brief will explain; the nature of the client, the product required, the target audience, defines the purpose, identifies the context in which it will be displayed or used, identifies limitations or expectations for the product, describes the approach to the design it should have, and describes the presentation format required.

 Back to top